+- We co-founded the 3R Initiative, a global effort to reduce, recover and recycle plastic that creates a "plastic crediting" mechanism to incentivise recycling activities.

+- We co-founded 4evergreen, a new European alliance that aims to boost the contribution of fibrebased packaging in a circular and sustainable economy.

+- We are active players in newly formed packaging recovery organisations that aim to develop collection infrastructure in transitional markets.

-- We co-founded the 3R Initiative, an innovative global effort designed to reduce, recover and recycle plastic that creates a "plastic crediting" mechanism to incentivise recycling activity. - We co-founded 4evergreen, a new European alliance that aims to boost the contribution of fibrebased packaging in a circular and sustainable economy. - We joined the Consumer Goods Forum Plastic Waste Coalition of Action, which is in the process of outlining and agreeing ambitious deliverables around product design, extended producer responsibility (EPR), chemical recycling and collaborative initiatives in priority markets. - We continued to develop our partnership with Veolia to enable all components of used beverage cartons collected within the EU to be recycled by 2025. - We contributed to the development of Furukawa Electric's breakthrough new technology, which can combine plastic and paper waste in a single process to make a material comparable to glass-fibre-reinforced plastic, but at a much lower cost. - We helped support the recycling of 51 billion Tetra Pak[®] packages (27 percent of the total sold).
+- We joined the Consumer Goods

+Forum Plastic Waste Coalition of

+Action, which is in the process of

+outlining and agreeing ambitious

+deliverables around product

+design, extended producer

+responsibility (EPR), chemical

+recycling and collaborative

+initiatives in priority markets.

+- We continued to develop our partnership with Veolia to enable all components of used beverage cartons collected within the EU to be recycled by 2025.

+- We contributed to the development of Furukawa Electric's breakthrough new technology, which can combine plastic and paper waste in a single process to make a material comparable to glass-fibre-reinforced plastic, but at a much lower cost.

+- We helped support the recycling of 50 billion Tetra Pak® packages (26% of the total sold).